 Photo Contest to Celebrate International Tiger Day

-Tigers in America and the Global Federation of Animal Sanctuaries are pleased to announce our third annual photo and video contest to celebrate International Tiger Day, July 29, 2022.
+Tigers in America and the Global Federation of Animal Sanctuaries are pleased to announce our annual photo and video contest to celebrate International Tiger Day, July 29, 2021.

 The contest provides a platform for visual storytellers to highlight the plight of tigers living in captivity in the United States and promote the rescue of tigers to the protected safety of a true sanctuary.
 The contest, which aims to identify the best photo or video of a tiger in the U.S., based on overall beauty, power, photographic skill, creativity, and how well it represents the tiger, is open to all entrants.

-The contest will open for submissions on June 26, 2022 and run until July 15, 2022, with winners announced on July 29, 2022.
-Prizes include $1,000 for the winning submission and $100 each for five runners-up.
+The contest runs until July 26, 2021, with winners announced on July 29, 2021.
+Prizes include $1,000 for the winning submission and $100 each for 10 runners-up.
 Winning submissions will also be posted on the Tigers in America and GFAS websites and social media.

 For more information on the contest, including instructions on how to apply and an entry form, please click here.